 Mission Group Facilitator: The Groups facilitator serves with church and college groups who serve with CAP for a week.
 Facilitators plan and prepare meals for groups, and may provide orientation to CAP.

-Foley Mission Center Cook/Food Service Coordinator: Meal plans, shops, and cooks for groups serving out of the Foley Mission Center, including during WorkFest and YouthFest.
+Foley Mission Center Cook/Food Service Coordinator: Shops, cooks, and plans meals for groups serving out of the Foley Mission Center, including during WorkFest and YouthFest.

 Foley Mission Center Groups Facilitator/Housekeeper: Acts as a liaison between the volunteer group and CAP’s Groups program.
-The Host welcomes groups on Sunday and orients them to CAP and the Mission Center, facilitates evening activities, takes jobsite pictures and produces a slideshow for the group to take home, and leads the group closing program on Thursday.
+The Host welcomes groups on Sunday, orients them to CAP and the Mission Center, facilitates evening activities, takes job-site pictures, produces a slideshow for the group to take home, and leads the group closing program on Thursday.

 Application and Admissions Process

-We are looking for volunteers who are dependable, flexible, mature, self-starting, fast learners, compassionate, open to diverse faith expressions, and have a desire to serve others.
+We are looking for volunteers who are dependable, flexible, mature, self-starting, fast learners, compassionate, open to diverse faith expressions, and desiring to serve others.

 Prospective long-term volunteers must complete an application, criminal background check, and personal interview.
 Admitted volunteers must complete a drug screening upon arrival.

-The Christian Appalachian Project Volunteer Program is animated by three pillars: Service, Community, and Spirituality and/or personal reflection.
+The Christian Appalachian Project Volunteer Program is animated by three pillars: Service, Community, and Spirituality.
 Although all CAP volunteers are invited to engage these pillars, long-term and short-term volunteers make a special commitment to living these values throughout their service term.

-We believe that service cannot be performed in isolation–volunteers must engage with each other, with the larger CAP community of employees, and with participants and the local community.
+We believe that service cannot be performed in isolation–volunteers must engage with each other, with the larger CAP community of employees, and with participants, as well as the broader local community.
 Our hope is that in a small way, our volunteer communities serve as a microcosm for the larger Body of Christ, challenging people from diverse backgrounds and experiences to support one another and grow together.

 Christian Appalachian Project is interdenominational, meaning that we do not ask volunteers to check their individual faith traditions and beliefs at the door.
-We do not require volunteers to be Christian, but invite each individual to make a commitment to spirituality or personal exploration during their service with CAP.
-Most CAP volunteers feel called to service because of their faith and are seeking a community in which they can grow in faith while serving others.
+We do not require volunteers to be Christian, but invite each volunteer to make a commitment to spirituality during their service with CAP.
+Most CAP volunteers feel called to service because of their faith, and are seeking a community in which they can grow in faith while serving others.

 Many volunteers find that independent small groups and Bible studies within one or several volunteer communities enhances their volunteer experience, though these extra activities are not required.